 Total hip replacement is typically recommended when the following are present: severe osteoarthritis is present in the hip joint which is viewable on X-Ray, moderate to severe pain in the hip and increasing loss of function.
-It is common for Physical Therapists to assist in the recovery after a total hip surgery.
-Recovery often consists of instruction/reinforcement of hip precautions, the instruction and use of a gait aid like a walker or cane.
+It is common for Physical Therapists to assist in the recovery after a total hip replacement surgery.
+Recovery often consists of instruction/reinforcement of hip precautions and the instruction and use of a gait aid like a walker or cane.
 Physical therapy will help patients return to all activities they would like to participate in by regaining strength and improve the ability to walk more normally.

 Rotator Cuff Repair